Brick Lane (2007 film)

-Brick Lane is a 2007 British drama film directed by Sarah Gavron, at her directorial debut and adapted from the 2003 novel of the same name by the British writer Monica Ali.
+Brick Lane is a 2007 British drama film directed by Sarah Gavron in her directorial debut and adapted from the 2003 novel of the same name by the British writer Monica Ali.
 The screenplay was written by Laura Jones and Abi Morgan.

 The Indian actress Tannishtha Chatterjee played the lead role of Nazneen.
 The film had its first public screening at the Telluride Film Festival in the United States.

 Plot

 The movie largely takes place in London following the September 11 attacks on the United States by al-Qaeda, and reflects a period of heightened racial tensions in Britain as well.

-The film tells the story of Nazneen, who has grown up in rural Bangladesh, in the district of Mymensingh.
-Nazneen has a sister, but when she is still young, her mother drowns herself because she can not handle the hardship of life in the village.
-Their father marries Nazneen, elder of the two girls, to a middle-aged but educated man, Chanu, who lives in London.
-Nazneen leaves behind her sister and her family home in Bangladesh when Chanu takes her back to the United Kingdom.
-They live in a small flat on Brick Lane, the centre of the British Bengali community, and Nazneen herself has two daughters.
-Married to a man she does not love, Nazneen lives vicariously through the letters she receives from her sister about her carefree life and love affairs.
+The film tells the story of Nazneen, who has grown up in rural Bangladesh in the district of Mymensingh.
+The young Nazneen and her sister share a seemingly idyllic childhood in their village, but their mother tragically drowns herself one day because she cannot handle the hardship of their life.
+Their father marries Nazneen, elder of the two girls, to a middle-aged educated man called Chanu, who lives in London.
+Leaving behind her sister and her family home in Bangladesh, Nazneen's new husband takes her to the United Kingdom where they live in a small flat on Brick Lane, the centre of the British Bengali community.

-The film picks up the story after Nazneen and her husband have lived in the small flat for 17 years, raising two daughters.
-It is not pleasant.
-Her first child, a son, died as a baby in his cot.
-Brick Lane is harassed by bigoted people handing out flyers that fan irrational fears of Muslim extremists taking over the streets of London.
-The flat is small and cramped.
-Her only resources are for groceries to feed her now teenaged daughters and her husband.
+Seventeen years later, Nazneen and Chanu are raising their two daughters in London.
+Life is hard for the homesick Nazneen; her first child, a son, died as a baby in his cot; the flat is small and cramped; and her only resources are for groceries.
+On top of this, Brick Lane is harassed by bigoted people handing out flyers that fan irrational fears of Muslim extremists taking over the streets of London.
+Married but not in love, Nazneen lives vicariously through the letters she receives from her sister about her carefree life and love affairs.
 She misses her sister and yearns to get back home.

-Nazneen does not love her husband but is submissive to him for the sake of peace and her two children.
-Her husband resigns from his job for what he sees as unappreciation for his skills and talents.
-Nazneen gets a sewing machine from a neighbor to earn money mending jeans for a pound a piece.

-She then meets Karim, who delivers clothes to her for work.
-The Bangladeshi Muslim community in London is increasingly religious in nature, and this is reflected in the character of Karim.
-Nazneen becomes filled with desire for the young, good-looking Karim who visits her regularly, and they have an affair.